Editing Style Guide

 Building objects should start at the moment of first physical existence of any part of the structure, i.e., at groundbreaking.
 Completion/opening dates are appropriate if they are the only dates known.

 Towns and buildings typically continue to physically exist even as ruins.
-Therefore it is preferred to mark them with appropriate event flags that change how they render, not erase them from the map.
+Therefore it is preferred to mark them with appropriate event or data factoids that change their condition, not erase them from the map.
 In rare cases complete removal is appropriate.

 Similarly, for ships, railroads, roads, etc., mark the first/last dates of physical existence.